Can you guess what I upccyled to create that über fancy munchkin tent?

-I guarantee you’ll be able to make your own in less than 30 minutes with an item lurking at the back of your closet…
+I guarantee you’ll be able to make your own easy peasy DIY tot teepee in about 30 minutes with an item lurking at the back of your closet.

-…the item every woman has in her wardrobe but never wears & will eventually find its way into the refashion stash, donation box or rubbish bin…a full skirted maxi dress!
+The item every woman has in her wardrobe but never wears & will eventually find its way into the refashion stash, donation box or rubbish bin – a dowdy full skirted maxi dress!

 you’ll also need: scissors, string, elastics, thick thread, a needle, a length of stretched out t-shirt…

-and 6 bamboo poles – any lightweight pole/pipe/stick will do, the longer your poles the bigger your finished teepee (or is it ‘tipi’?) will be
+and 6 bamboo poles – any lightweight pole/pipe/stick will do, the longer your poles the bigger your finished teepee (or is it ‘tipi’?) will be.

-grasp all of the poles together & make sure the ends are all even & flat on the floor
+Grasp all of the poles together & make sure the ends are all even & flat on the floor.

-wrap with elastic(s) to hold together & push the elastic 15-20cm down the poles
+Wrap with elastic(s) to hold together & push the elastic 15-20cm down the poles.

-splay the poles out evenly leaving a wider space for the door area
+Splay the poles out evenly leaving a wider space for the door area.

-the frame for your teepee is complete!
+The frame for your teepee is complete!

-drape the maxi dress over the frame & find the best ‘fit’.
-Depending on the style of your dress you may have to do some clever snipping at the top – as mine was a halterneck I simply had to chop off the neck ties
+Drape the maxi dress over the frame & find the best ‘fit’.
+Depending on the style of your dress you may have to do some clever snipping at the top – as mine was a halterneck I simply had to chop off the neck ties.

-decide exactly where you’d like the opening to be
+Decide exactly where you’d like the opening to be

 and chop straight up the middle.
 The height of the door depends entirely on the height of your munchkin.

-crawl into the nearly-done-teepee & stitch around the top of the poles, through the fabric and back again to secure…
+Crawl into the nearly-done-teepee & stitch around the top of the poles, through the fabric and back again to secure.

-by the time I had finished awkwardly stitching the top together, my tot teepee had freakishly transformed into a mommy sweat lodge…
+By the time I had finished awkwardly stitching the top together, my tot teepee had freakishly transformed into a mommy sweat lodge.

-fertig! fill it with comfy pillows…
+Fill it with comfy pillows

-and try to explain to the dog that the cool new teepee is not his
+and try to explain to the dog that the cool new teepee is not his!